 There are racial/ethnic differences in the cost of 6 weeks of unpaid leave.
 White workers would lose the most in absolute total wages, but black workers would lose the most wages relative to total family income.
 Why?
 One reason is that for black workers, wages represent a larger share of total family income.
 Therefore, when they are temporarily not working to address health issues, family income plummets more.
 Hispanic families are also vulnerable to wage loss because although they are more likely to have additional earners in their families who could support them while taking unpaid leave, they make overall lower wage contributions.
 Temporary unpaid leave from work is especially problematic because according to a Federal Reserve report, black and Hispanic families have lower wealth to handle financial setbacks compared to non-Hispanic white families.2

-A national paid leave program could protect families against economic hardship
+A national paid leave program would protect families against economic hardship

 For workers who are already in a financially precarious situation—living right at the threshold of economic hardship—losing wages to take unpaid leave can push them into economic hardship (defined as falling below 200% of the federal poverty level).